stakater/Playbook/content/createcluster/cluster-aws.md

 ## Overview

-This guide provides guideline regarding kubernetes cluster creation on AWS with [Kops](https://github.com/kubernetes/kops) using CI/CD pipeline.
-Kops is a utility that helps you `create`, `destroy`, `upgrade` and `maintain` production-grade, highly available, Kubernetes clusters.
+This guide provides guideline regarding kubernetes cluster management on AWS with [Kops](https://github.com/kubernetes/kops) using CI/CD pipeline. `Kops` is a utility that helps to `create`, `destroy`, `upgrade` and `maintain` production-grade and highly available Kubernetes cluster.

 ## Configuration

-* Kops will be use for cluster deployment.
+* Kops will be used for cluster deployment.
-* Cluster can be deployed by using CLI, Gitlab CI/CD or Jenkins pipeline.
+* Cluster can be created by using CLI utility, Gitlab or Jenkins pipeline.

 ## Deployment

-Kubernetes cluster deployment on AWS by using the following steps:
+Kubernetes cluster creation on AWS by following the following steps:

 ### 1. Pre-requisites